oxford-pharmacoepi/RefractureStudy/README.md

 # Re-fracture UCB study
 This is a repository for UCB Re-fracture study.

+# Research Questions
+1. To describe the characteristics of postmenopausal women with an imminent subsequent fracture

+2. To describe the incidence of imminent subsequent fractures (fractures within 2 years after an index fracture) amongst postmenopausal women

+3. To estimate the impact of an imminent subsequent fracture on healthcare resource utilisation and direct costs amongst postmenopausal wo

 ## Running the analysis
 1) Download this entire repository (you can download as a zip folder using Code -> Download ZIP, or you can use GitHub Desktop).